By Jan Bryan, EdD, Vice President, National Education Officer

 Here’s a snapshot of how the elements come together when teaching informational text with biography:

 As students begin writing their assigned life portraits, they focus on the form of their work.
-Will they focus on a single moment in time or a famous last word?
+Will they focus on a single moment in time or famous last words?
 Are there other forms for students to explore?

-Teachers lead students with AR 360 articles in the Culture section to find other ideas for form.
+Teachers lead students with Accelerated Reader 360 articles to find other ideas for form.
 Once the form is determined, students gather rich evidence to add texture—or depth—to their writing.
 Their writing should be textured—evidenced—enough to prepare them to write in a college or career setting.

 Finally, students complete the life portrait with consideration of the lines they write, for with these lines, their readers infer meaning, understand the impact, and sustain engagement in the life portrait.

-It’s time to ask students to paint a life with words—and meanwhile teach them to truly understand and manipulate text evidence through this powerful genre.
+It’s time to ask students to paint a life with words—and to teach them to truly understand and manipulate text evidence through this powerful genre.

 Dehaene, S. (2009).
 Reading in the brain: The science and evolution of a human invention.
 New York, NY: Penguin Group.